 Our Menu Development Process

 Chef Services Group can give your menu a boost by providing cutting-edge limited time offerings or new menu items to complement your existing menu.
 Our menu development process can also encompass full operational assessments and menu analysis.
 Our goal is to help you to become a more profitable and successful venture.

 You can view a full list of our restaurant clients here.

 Chef Services Group uses a unique blend of industry experts to help clients achieve their menu development goals.
 From dieticians to food scientists to executive chefs or research chefs, we bring together a unique depth and breadth of experience and knowledge in both the food service and industrial manufacturing segments of the food industry.
-We are based in the United States with ongoing and completed projects throughout the world.
+We are based in the Southwest Florida, USA with ongoing and completed projects throughout the world.